 Memorial of the Martyrs of the Deportation

-A first half-day at the National Archives (site of Paris) is devoted to the discovery of archival sources on the difficulties of daily life and the progressive exclusion of Jews from any social life under the Occupation.
-A second half-day, at the Shoah Memorial, allows students to discover other documents on the Jews during the war.
-After the visit, the students study a filmed testimony.
+A first half-day at the National Archives (site of Paris) is devoted to the discovery of archival sources, on the difficulties of daily life and the progressive exclusion of Jews from all social life under the Occupation.
+A second half-day, at the Shoah Memorial, allows students to discover other documents about the Jews during the war.
+After the visit, students study a filmed testimony.

 Duration: